lagom/lagom/docs/manual/java/guide/broker/MessageBrokerApi.md

 }
 ```

 Finally, note the `defaultImpl = Void.class` in the `@JsonSubTypes` annotation.
-This tells Jackson that if it comes across an event type that it doesn't recognise the name for, to deserialize it as `null`.
+This tells Jackson that if it comes across an event type that it doesn't recognize the name for, to deserialize it as `null`.
 This is optional, but can be important for ensuring forwards compatibility in your services, if a service adds a new event subclass that it publishes, often you want your existing services that consume that event stream to just ignore it.
 Setting this will allow them to do that, otherwise, you'll have to upgrade all the services that consume that event stream to explicitly ignore it before you upgrade the producer that produces the events.